shamelhok/nc-news-be/README.md

 # Northcoders News API

-This is my first back end project, which I made as part of the Northcoders boot camp.
+This is my first back end project, which I made as part of the Northcoders boot camp using test driven development, Express.js and PostgreSQL.

 ## Hosted Website
 https://nc-news-shamel.herokuapp.com/api